kadersaka/minfo_speaker_identification/README.md

-# Template for Speaker Identification
+# MINFO Speaker Identification

-This folder provides a working, well-documented example for training a speaker identification model from scratch, based on a few hours of data.
+Based on a few hours of
+data you can train ur model.
 The data we use is from Mini Librispeech + OpenRIR.

 There are four files here: